 Dover Marine had signs in French, but not including a translation of the station name.
 It is believed that Dover Priory had similar.

-North Berwick has a welcome sign in French, but not including a translation of the station name.
+Waterloo International had direction signs in French, but not including a translation of the station name.

 Newtondale station was temporarily renamed for a special event in 1991